-I had a grand time introducing the practice of dream archaeology, in the context of my dream-driven research into Iroquois traditions, to a standing-room-only crowd in my Neihardt Lecture at the Albany Institute of History and Art last night.
-I was honored to have been invited to present the third annual lecture in memory and celebration of John G. Neihardt, the remarkable poet and scholar who gave us Black Elk Speaks, the classic and essential work on spiritual vision in Native American tradition.
-Neihardt's dreams were his passport to the Lakota holy man, just as my dreams have been my passport to wisdom keepers of other cultures, from the Mohawk to the Mununjalli of Queensland
+In 2012 I was honored to be invited to present the third annual lecture in memory and celebration of John G. Neihardt, the remarkable poet and scholar who gave us Black Elk Speaks, the classic and essential work on spiritual vision in Native American tradition.
+I spoke about how Neihardt's dreams were his passport to the Lakota holy man, just as my dreams have been my passport to wisdom keepers of other cultures, from the Mohawk to the Mununjalli of Queensland

 Dreams guide us to the necessary past, to the history we need to know and use.
 Dreams may also trigger and direct specific lines of research.
 Dreaming, we have direct access to the realm of the ancestors.
 Sometimes they reach to us, in dreams, as an ancient priest of Nippur appeared to the Assyriologist Herman Hilprecht when he was puzzling over the meaning of two fragments of agate or as an ancient atetshents (“dreamer”) and clanmother of the Mohawk people called me to work that required me to study her language and reconstruct the shamanic dream practices of her tradition.
 We can choose to reach to the ancestors through dream incubation and by developing the skills of shamanic dreaming.